Table of Contents

 There is a good likelihood you will be remarried in the future.
 What happens when you cannot take care of the children, but your spouse can.
 If you have the First Right of Refusal clause in your parenting plan, your spouse will not be able to substitute in as your children’s caregiver.
 You will need to go back to court to attempt to modify or remove the First Right of Refusal in your parenting plan.

 If you have questions about right of first refusal in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.